-Which do you consider the most significant barrier? (n=1331) n't have the financial resources to invest in myself/my creative practice

-SUPPORT RESOURCES On average, survey respondents' assessment of the availability of resources they need for their creative practice is positive (Figure 19).
-Among the resources that we asked about, access to support opportunities such as grants, classes and residencies received the lowest average score, falling just above the midway mark on the scale from 1 to 5.
-Access to people and networks received the second lowest score.
-The availability of equipment and supplies, workspace and opportunities to present work in St. Louis were all assessed more favorably.
-The survey included a series of questions about the support services that respondents took advantage of in the past three years.
-Despite the hardships of the pandemic and the increased availability of grants through COVID-19 relief funds, only 34% of the respondents applied for grants, fellowships or monetary awards over that past three years; 23% received funding of that sort.
-The proportion of respondents who submitted applications for monetary support and the proportion of those receiving awards is greater for respondents who are more focused on earning income from their creative practice.
-Forty-four percent of career creatives applied for funding over the past three years; 30% were successful.
-However, even among the career creatives, the majority of respondents are not applying for grants and fellowships.
 The uptake on other forms of support is somewhat greater.
 Fifty-seven percent of all respondents have participated in virtual or in-person networking events over the past three years.
 Over the same period, 49% have taken advantage of workshops, seminars, mentorships, or similar programs to advance their creative practices.
 Write-in responses indicate there is demand both for opportunities focused on developing creative skills and business/administrative skills.

 Among those who have received financial support, RAC is by far the most frequently cited source of funding, followed by the Missouri Arts Council (Table 2).
 Although we made efforts to encourage survey participation among creatives who aren't already familiar with RAC, the proportion of RAC grants may be inflated due to its prominent role in promoting the survey.
 The universities in the region, particularly Washington University, also play a noteworthy role in supporting the local creative community through student awards, grants for faculty and staff, fellowships for artists in residence, or other forms of financial support.

 While the majority of the funding opportunities cited by respondents are specifically dedicated to the arts and humanities, several respondents received funding through programs that support small businesses and entrepreneurship.
 Funding from organizations that are committed to health, education, social services, racial justice and other philanthropic causes are also sources of financial resources for creatives.
 Together, organizations that aren't specifically focused on the arts and humanities account for more than 15% of the funding sources mentioned by respondents.

 Most of the funding received by respondents comes from local sources, but about 10% of the grants, awards and fellowships mentioned by respondents are statewide or regional opportunities, and more than 15% are national or international.

-Figure 19: Assessment of Resource Availabilitu To what extent do you agree or disagree with the following statements?
-(Average score on a scale from 1 to 5) Strongly Disagree 3.57 I have easy access to the equipment and supplies I need to do my work 3.47 I have easy access to the type of space I need to create my work I have many opportunities to share (perform, exhibit, publish, etc.) my creative practice 3.31
+SUPPORT RESOURCES

+On average, survey respondents' assessment of the availability of resources they need for their creative practice is positive (Figure 19).
+Among the resources that we asked about, access to support opportunities such as grants, classes and residencies received the lowest average score, falling just above the midway mark on the scale from 1 to 5.
+Access to people and networks received the second lowest score.
+The availability of equipment and supplies, workspace and opportunities to present work in St. Louis were all assessed more favorably.

+The survey included a series of questions about the support services that respondents took advantage of in the past three years.
+Despite the hardships of the pandemic and the increased availability of grants through COVID-19 relief funds, only 34% of the respondents applied for grants, fellowships or monetary awards over that past three years; 23% received funding of that sort.

+The proportion of respondents who submitted applications for monetary support and the proportion of those receiving awards is greater for respondents who are more focused on earning income from their creative practice.
+Forty-four percent of career creatives applied for funding over the past three years; 30% were successful.
+However, even among the career creatives, the majority of respondents are not applying for grants and fellowships.

+Figure 19: Assessment of Resource Availability

+(Scale of 1-5, Strongly Disagree to Strongly Agree)

-3.18 I have easy access to the people and networks I need to do my creative work 3.07 I have adequate access to support opportunities (grants, residencies, classes, etc.) in St. Louis Figure 20: Applicants and Awardees for Monetary Support
+"I have easy access to the people and networks I need to do my creative work"

+"I have adequate access to support opportunities (grants, residencies, classes, etc.) in St. Louis"

+Figure 20: Applicants and Awardees for Monetary Support